YenHaoChen/MultiLayer-Perceptron/README.md

 ### MultiLayer Perceptron (MLP)
 A multilayer perceptrion implementation in python numpy library.
-(The import of tensorflow is only for obtain the MNIST) A 96.18% accuracy on MNIST test set is achieved in 11 minutes.
+(The import of tensorflow is only for the MNIST)

+A 96.18% accuracy on MNIST test set is achieved in 11 minutes.

 #### Features